Seamless Learning Access Components

 </plist>

 Additional keys may be added to the payload as your application supports them.
-A spec file published in the AppConfig Community schema tells admins what your app accepts.
+Publish an AppConfig spec on the AppConfig Community schema so administrators know what your app accepts.

 Read more about Managed App Configuration on this developer portal, or Apple's Managed App Configuration command reference.